Tool Confirmation and Custom Tools

 )

-always_ask — each call requires explicit confirmation from a human or a confirmation handler.
+always_ask — each call requires explicit confirmation from a human or a confirmation handler before it executes.
 Use for destructive actions, external communications, financial operations, and anything where the cost of a wrong call is high or irreversible.

 The Confirmation Handler